 A classic sales tactic is to mention valuable something only when the prospect has claimed something helpful already.
 Use these words to provide credibility to your pitch.

-For example, a tire company might say something like, “Save on tire changes while you still can by making your next purchase subject to our low rate.”
+For example, a tire company might say, “Save on tire changes while you still can by making your next purchase subject to our low rate.”

 You can surround your copy with hyperlinks, lists, or other compelling elements to achieve the same effect.